zeek/zeek/doc/install/install.rst

      sudo apt-get install cmake make gcc g++ flex bison libpcap-dev libssl-dev python-dev swig zlib1g-dev

+  If your system uses Python 2.7, then you will also need to install the "python-ipaddress" package.

 * FreeBSD:

   Most required dependencies should come with a minimal FreeBSD install